Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 ## Rally Fleeing Units
 A fleeing unit that has not been activated this turn can be activated as normal, but can only perform one action; a Rally.
 To rally a unit, roll a **[Discipline Test]**.
-On a succesfull roll the unit rallies and is no longer considered feeling.
+On a succesfull roll the unit rallies and is no longer considered fleeing.

 At the end of the **Strategic Phase**, any unit still fleeing must make a **[Flight Move]** towards the nearest table edge.